katcipis/sophia/essays/learning-go.md

 for some I/O without worrying that it will create a lot of threads that will be dumbly waiting for some system call.

-This is possible because Go provides a higher level of abstraction that is not directly operational system threads.
+This is possible because Go provides a higher level of abstraction that is not directly system threads.
-Actually, at least on my opinion, this is the awesome part of any concurrency oriented language.
-The more traditional languages that we are used (Java, C++, C, Python, Ruby) to are sequential/procedural/OO languages that where not conceived with concurrency as a first class citizen.
+Actually, at least in my opinion, this is the awesome part of any concurrency oriented language.
+The more traditional languages that we are used, like Java, C++, C, Python and Ruby, are sequential languages that where not conceived with concurrency as a first class citizen.
 Sequential is the law, and concurrency is just throw up at you with threads and some hardware low level mechanism to avoid mayhem on the memory.
 On this case, concurrency is an afterthought.
 On Go it is a first class citizen, the language was built for it, from scratch.